ryanozx/tp/docs/DeveloperGuide.md

 3. User selects the file and clicks on the Open button of the file dialog.
 4. All contacts in the address book will be overwritten by the contents of the imported file

+The following activity diagram shows the steps involved in the Import command:

+<puml src="diagrams/ImportActivityDiagram.puml" width="550"></puml>

 The CSV file is read into a CsvFile object, which is then converted into a CsvSerializableAddressBook object by reading each row and the corresponding values for each column.
 The CsvSerializableAddressBook is then converted into an AddressBook instance, which replaces the current AddressBook instance in the app.

 #### Design considerations
-The choice of using a file dialog for the user to select the file, as opposed to having the user type the file name in the command, is to minimise the likelihood of the user misspelling the file or accidentally typing the wrong path due to the inclusion/exclusion of parent directories.

-#### Proposed extensions
-1. Implement autosave ability when importing files
-- Due to the overwriting ability of the import command, all contacts that were in HRMate previously would be lost after executing the import command.
-As such, an autosave ability could be added, utilising the already implemented export feature, whereby the current contents of the address book is exported just prior to overwriting the address book.
-2. Implement non-overwriting option for importing files
-- This gives user more granular control over their files, since they can combine employee records stored in different files.
-- Flags can be added to the import command to determine import policy
-  - Overwrite existing address book
-  - If there is a record with the same name in the current address book and imported file, replace it with the one in the imported file
-  - If there is a record with the same name in the current address book and imported file, keep the one in the current address book
-3. Enable importing of leaves
-- A flag can be supplied to the import command to determine the type of file to be imported
-  - By default, it assumes that the imported file contains the address book
-  - One flag can be used to indicate that the imported file contains the leaves book
-  - Another flag can be used to indicate that the user would like to import both address book and leaves book.
-This will trigger two file dialogs.
-The reason for providing this option is that the order of importation is specific - the leaves book cannot be imported before the address book, as leaves require a valid reference to an existing employee in the address book.
+**Aspect: How the user selects files**

+* **Alternative 1 (current choice)**: Select from graphical file dialog
+  * Pros: More intuitive for the user to navigate and locate the file
+  * Cons: File dialog is harder to navigate with just the keyboard
+* **Alternative 2**: User types in file path in the command
+  * Pros: The user can perform the operation entirely by keyboard
+  * Cons: Users are more likely to type in the wrong file name, and selecting a file in a different folder would require typing out the entire relative file path

 ### Export feature

-The export feature enables users to export employee records into CSV format, which can then be opened in other spreadsheet applications.
+The export feature enables users to export employee records and leave applications into CSV format, which can then be opened in other spreadsheet applications.
 It allows users to select filtered data to export, providing greater granularity in control over file content.
+Since both exporting employee records and leave applications involve similar sequences, the following will describe the sequence for exporting employee records.

 Here is an example usage of the `export` feature:
 1. The user uses the `find-some-tag` command to filter for employees with the `full time` tag